DjangoGirls/tutorial/django_urls/README.md

 If you put this two signs together, it looks like we're looking for empty string!
 And that's correct, because in Django url resolvers, `http://127.0.0.1:8000/` is not a part of URL.
 This pattern will show Django that `views.post_list` is the right place to go if someone enter your website on `http://127.0.0.1:8000/` address.

 Everything all right?
-Open http://127.0.0.1:8000/ in our browser to see results.
+Open http://127.0.0.1:8000/ in your browser to see the result.

 ![Error](images/error1.png)